STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Tau Physics

 \subsubsection{The $\tau^-\to l\gamma$ decays}

 Equally interesting are the $\tau\to l\gamma$ decays, where $l=e$ and $\mu$.
 The current limits for these decays are also on the order of $10^{-8}$.
 Since initial-state radiation effects are strongly suppressed near the $\tau^+\tau^-$ production threshold, the STCF has an advantage over $B$ factories in a search for these decays~\cite{Bobrov:2012kg}.
-At the STCF, the sensitivity for this branching ratio will be able to reach $1.2\times 10^{-9}$ with 10~ab$^{-1}$ of luminosity.
+At the STCF, the sensitivity for the branching fraction of $\tau\to\mu\gamma$ will be able to reach around $5.7\times 10^{-9}$ with 10~ab$^{-1}$ of luminosity~\cite{Xiang:2023mkc}.